sassoftware/covid-19-sas/README.md

 # Output Files Notes
 **OUTPUT:**
-- The model output save to in STORE.MODEL_FINAL which has descriptive labels for each column.
+- The model output saves to in `STORE.MODEL_FINAL` which has descriptive labels for each column.
-- The scenario parameters (input and calculated) are stored in STORE.SCENARIOS which has labels for each column and links to STORE.MODEL_FINAL on the column ScenarioIndex.
+- The scenario parameters (input and calculated) are stored in `STORE.SCENARIOS` which has labels for each column and links to `STORE.MODEL_FINAL` on the column `ScenarioIndex`.
-- The inputs to the %EasyRun macro are stored in STORE.INPUTS for easy review and inclusion in reporting by linking to STORE.MODEL_FINAL on the column ScenarioIndex.
+- The inputs to the `%EasyRun` macro are stored in `STORE.INPUTS` for easy review and inclusion in reporting by linking to `STORE.MODEL_FINAL` on the column `ScenarioIndex`.

 **IMPORTANT NOTE:**
-- STORE.MODEL_FINAL stores each scenario and each model type with 1 row per day.
-Make sure you are viewing the results for a single scenario and single model type by filtering on the variables:
+- `STORE.MODEL_FINAL` stores each scenario and each model type with 1 row per day.
+Make sure you are viewing the results for a single scenario and single model type by filtering on the variables `ScenarioNameUnique` and `ModelType`
-    - ScenarioNameUnique
-    - ModelType

 # Notes on Model Types
 This code computes SIR and SEIR models with different methods and different parameterizations, as described in the following.